 - As balloons are light in weight and can be deflected easily and can be bought easily into action.

 - The maintenance cost will be less and safe and environment friendly.

 Disadvantages of Solar Balloons-

-- Floating it at high altitudes may cause damages to airplanes, commercial aircraft (7 miles high), and jet aircraft.
+- Floating it at high altitudes may cause damage to airplanes, commercial aircraft (7 miles high), and jet aircraft.

-- For energy production, through Solar balloons, we require long cables to attach it.
+- For energy production, through Solar balloons, we require long cables to attach them.

 Written by Akshay Pawar.
 (LinkedIn Profile)